How to Execute a Masterful Golf Swing on Plane

 Staying on plane means your club has stayed on that arc throughout the entire swing.
 Here are some ways to execute a proper on-plane swing and enjoy the long, straight shots that it produces.

-Maintain the triangle you made at address--as you begin your backswing, keep your hands, arms and shoulders moving together in a one-piece takeway.
-This will help your club stay on the correct swing path, promoting a wide arc and resulting in more distance.
+As you begin your takeaway, keep your hands, arms, and shoulders moving together as one unit.
+This will help your club stay on the correct path, promoting a wide arc and resulting in more distance.

 Your club face should be square at the top so the club is parallel to your left forearm.
 Make a big shoulder turn.
 Your left shoulder should sit under your chin, and your back should be facing the target for maximum power as you uncoil and begin your downswing.

 If your takeaway and backswing are correct and are on the right path, the downswing should be a continuation and culmination.
 This is where your power is unleashed.
-Your clubhead should be square at impact with your hands slightly ahead.
-Your left shoulder should be higher than your right--a good indication that your posture and plane are correct.
+Your club head should be square at impact with your hands slightly ahead.
+If your left shoulder is slightly higher than your right, it's a good indication that your posture and plane are correct.

 Shift your weight from your trail side to your lead side and come to a balanced finish with 90 percent of your weight on your front foot.